Code-Institute-Submissions/milestone-project-135/assets/docs/testing.md

 ### Testing responsiveness on multiple devices and screen sizes:

-* I manually tested the website by using Google Developer Tools to check each individual section and the website as a whole worked on different devices and different screen sizes, including: Moto G4, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5 SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro.
+* I manually tested the website by using Google Developer Tools to check each individual section and the website as a whole worked on different devices and different screen sizes, including: Moto G4, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5 SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Surface Duo and Galaxy Fold.
 I also manually tested the site on my MacBook Air, iPad, and iPhone 11.
 * By using Google Developer Tools I checked that the Google Maps feature still worked on smaller screens as well as each individual marker.
 * By using Google Developer Tools I checked that the quiz displayed properly on smaller screens, as well as the results section which was only shown when the user submits their answers.
 * I checked the form was displayed correctly on smaller screens and that the modal message appeared correctly on smaller screens too once the form was submitted.